Schedule (project management)

 In project management, a schedule is a listing of a project's milestones, activities, and deliverables.
 Usually dependencies and resources are defined for each task, then start and finish dates are estimated from the resource allocation, budget, task duration, and scheduled events.
 A schedule is commonly used in the project planning and project portfolio management parts of project management.
 Elements on a schedule may be closely related to the work breakdown structure (WBS) terminal elements, the Statement of work, or a Contract Data Requirements List.

 Overview

-In many industries, such as engineering and construction, the development and maintenance of the project schedule is the responsibility of a full-time scheduler or team of schedulers, depending on the size and the scope of the project. but inconsistently applied throughout industry.
+In many industries, such as engineering and construction, the development and maintenance of the project schedule is the responsibility of a full-time scheduler or team of schedulers, depending on the size and the scope of the project.
+The techniques of scheduling are well developed but inconsistently applied throughout industry.
 Standardization and promotion of scheduling best practices are being pursued by the Association for the Advancement of Cost Engineering (AACE), the Project Management Institute (PMI), and the US Government for acquisition and accounting purposes.

 Project management is not limited to industry; the average person can use it to organize their own life.
 Some examples are: